 A complaints may be filed in person, via telephone, in writing, or by email.
 A person filing a complaint should be willing to identify themselves and give specific information relating to the complaint.
 Anonymous complaints will be handled in the same manner unless there is no supporting information, evidence, or witnesses for corroborative purposes.

 All employees will courteously and promptly accept and record in writing any complaint.
 Employees may attempt to resolve the complaint, but will not attempt to dissuade a person from lodging a complaint.
 Employees will immediately document all required information and notify a supervisor of the complaint.

-Request a safety talk through this website or the NDHP Mobile App by completing the online form and submitting it electronically.
-You will be contacted to confirm the request and determine arrangements.
+Request a safety talk by completing the online form and submitting it electronically.
+NDHP will contact you to confirm the request and determine arrangements.

 A motorist can access information on current road conditions, construction reports, and seasonal load restrictions by dialing 511.
 511 is a free service that provides travelers the information needed for safe traveling.

 Additional information can be found on NDDOT's Travel Information Map.

 While Canadian driving rules are very similar to the U.S. DOT's, there are some minor differences.
 Canadian drivers do not carry a medical card since their CDL includes a medical certification.
 Additionally, even though they don’t have the same ‘waiver’ program as the U.S., they do have a program in place.
 Their CDL includes restrictions such as ‘automatic transmission only’ if a medical condition such as a missing leg exists.
 However, the restrictions are not a hard and fast rule for every condition and should not be used in deciding whether to put a driver out of service.
 The best rule of thumb if you feel a Canadian driver with a valid CDL has a condition that prevents him/her from legally operating in the U.S. is to contact the Federal Motor Carrier Safety Administration for guidance.